Leangchhay1523/Customer_Churn_Analysis/README.md

 - **Age Analysis:** Create age distribution and analyst churn rate by age group, age is typically divided into 3 categories which are Young, Middle and Old.
 - **Churn Analysis:** Measuring the overall churn rate in the dataset which usually expressed on percentage.
 - **Contract Length Analysis:** Analyst the impact of contract length on churn rate.
 It is expressed as Monthly, Annually or Quarterly.
+- **Tenure Analysis:** Analyze does the amount of time customers have been with the company impact on churn.
 - **Correlation Analysis:** Discover the overall correlation between all features (age, tenure, support calls, …) and churn rate.
 - **Gender Analysis:** Analyst churn rate by gender group which are male and female.
 - **Last Interaction Analysis:** Analyze the correlation between recent interactions and churn rate.
 Last interaction is typically measured in days.